Maxwella10/responsive-portfolio/README.md

 Site is divided into several sections, including About Me, My Work, and Contact Info.
 I included functioning navigation links at the top of the page to take the user to any of the sections I included a link to a microsoft page  of my current resume.
-I included a recent photo of myself.
+I included a recent avatar photo of myself.